Listen to this article

 - Prioritize Falls Prevention in the Hospital Setting

 According to data from AHRQ, up to 1,000,000 Americans fall while in the hospital each year.
 Furthermore, the CDC tells us that falling once statistically doubles an individual’s odds of falling again.
-Thus, preventing falls is both a dangerous and expensive challenge for healthcare providers.
+Thus, fall prevention is both a dangerous and expensive challenge for healthcare providers.

 Key Components of Effective Falls Prevention Initiatives